xiaolai/regular-investing-in-box/docs/en/README.md

 >Making money is easy.
 All you need to have done is invested in the Internet 20 years ago, because at that time the Internet was the future of the world.
 Now, you should invest in AI, because AI is the future of the world.

-Actually, I have already designed a no-carry, no-management-fee index fund.
-The working name is "Odyssey", and it should be issued in the US in October of 2020.
-It will be made up of about 30 investments, all in listed companies in the US and China.
-There is only one selection criterion:

->"Who has constantly growing user data?"

 I agree with Masayoshi Sun's point of view, and believe that in the foreseeable future AI will be the best industry.
 However, my point of view is slightly different.
 For instance, I believe the following:

 >No matter how good the algorithm is, it needs data to feed it.
 Public companies with large and growing amounts of user data already have sufficient profit-making ability.
 If in the future algorithms are large trees, then growing amounts of data are fertile ground.
 Without fertile ground, the trees can't grow.
 Most algorithm companies will in the end be used by large companies with data.